 After spending the week last year in NYC with Melissa and Doug, I’ve collaborated with a group of play experts, influencers, and moms that feel overloaded to discuss ways we can #takebackchildhood.

-I’m here to share with you all what we talked about and possible solutions to protect and promote more playtime in the home. - both indoors and out.
+I’m here to share with you all that we talked about and possible solutions to protect and promote more playtime in the home. – both indoors and out.

 Have you ever met a mom that doesn’t feel overloaded?

 We live in a world when everything moves at a very fast pace.
 Kids are taught to read prior to the recommended age of 5-7, homework comes home daily, and weekends are packed with scheduled sports and celebrations.

 So the big question is, how can we protect and promote playtime?